Understanding CASS Audit to Safeguard Client Money and Client Asset Sourcebook

 3. Small Firms

 Small firms, which hold relatively small amounts of client money or no custody assets, have the fewest CASS obligations.
-The FCA recognizes that the risk associated with these firms is lower, allowing for reduced regulatory burden.
+The FCA recognises that the risk associated with these firms is lower, allowing for reduced regulatory burden.

 • Infrequent Reconciliations